Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

  Note: In order to ensure that secrets which are passed as parameters to virtualMachines/extensions are encrypted, the protectedSettings property of the relevant extensions must be used.

-11. Use tags to add metadata to resources allows you to add additional information about your resources.
+11. Using tags to add metadata to resources allows you to add additional information about your resources.
 A good use case for tags is adding metadata to a resource for billing detail purposes.

 12. You can group variables into complex objects.
 You can reference a value from a complex object in the format variable.subentry (e.g. `"[variables('storage').storageAccounts.type]"`).
-Grouping variables helps you to keep track of related variables and improves readability of the template.
+Grouping variables helps you keep track of related variables and improves readability of the template.

  ```
  "variables": {
  	"storage": {
  		"storageAccounts": {
- 		"name": "[concat(uniquestring(resourceGroup().id),'storage')]",
+ 		"name": "[concat(uniqueString(resourceGroup().id),'storage')]",
  		"type": "Standard_LRS"
  		}
  	}